-Select the first ply in the tree, set the Mesh Step Length to be Scaled with a value of 0.5 and select the Optimize button next to the Seed point definition.
+Select the first ply in the tree and select the Optimize button next to the Seed point definition.
 The Optimization window appears.

 Variable Specifies whether the seed point locations for the selected plies can vary

 Objective Specifies the optimization criteria: Mean Absolute, Weighted or Greatest for the shearing angle optimization